davidrhoden/davidrhoden-basic-netlify/timeline/stacks/stacks-in-the-studio-jun-6-2020.md

 ---
 title: Stacks recorded in the studio.
 date: 2020-06-06T18:00:00.000Z
-summary: Our drummer is moving away so we're recording while we can.
 excerpt: Our drummer is moving away so we're recording while we can.
 category: rock
 image: /static/img/rock/stacks/stacks-andrew-and-andre-jun-6-2020.jpg